Revenge

 The poet is displeased with how certain people take revenge very quickly without considering another side of the coin.
 If we should have to take revenge, you must think you are offending people.
 If they will take revenge, it may take your life.

-If someone offends you and you insist to take revenge, you should remember that you too offend people.
-A person who thinks deeply will understand what the concept of friendship is.
+If someone offends you and you insist on taking revenge, you should remember that you too offend people.
+A person who thinks deeply will understand the concept of friendship.

 Before you pay in one’s coin; before up in arms, before you raise eyebrows, you should think deeply because you too can be involved in such an act.